zianahmed/FixIt/README.md

 ---

 This README provides a comprehensive guide to the Worker Hiring Desktop Application, ensuring users can effectively utilize its features while adhering to best practices in software development.

----

-Please replace `path_to_your_uploaded_report.pdf` with the actual URL or file path where the report is hosted.
-If you need the specific path or URL for the uploaded report, let me know, and I can assist further.